UTDNebula/website/docs/about/projects/planner.md

 The Nebula Planner was made to do one thing: help students plan their college experience at a high level.
-It does the leg work so students can focus less on the minutae of planning their studies and more on the experiences that will prepare them as scholars and as members of society.
+It does the leg work so students can focus less on the minutiae of planning their studies and more on the experiences that will prepare them as scholars and as members of society.

 ## Motivation